Michael Wong (actor): Music career

-With his international fame, in 1993 and 1994 he had the opportunity to shoot TV commercial, star in Thai film and release an album in Thailand.
+With his international fame, in 1993 and 1994 he had the opportunity to shoot TV commercials, star in Thai films and release an album in Thailand.
 His studio album was signed to Grammy Entertainment (present-day GMM Grammy) and was sung in Thai via romanization.
 Chun-mah-glai (ฉันมาไกล, "I've Come So Far") is his best-known and promoted song.

 In 2006, Wong re-entered the music scene by performing "big band" music accompanied by a 10 piece band with the likes of "Come Fly with Me".

 In 2015 he released an E.P. of new music, entitled Airways of Love.

 Personal life

 Wong married Hong Kong supermodel Janet Ma in 1992 and they had two daughters, Kayla Wong and Irisa Shannon Wong, and one son, Kadin Miles Wong.

 Wong is a keen helicopter enthusiast, having held a pilot's license since 1998.
 In 2008, he served a term as President of the Hong Kong Helicopter Club.